-And if you’re looking for a really healthy, veggie-packed, nut-free, no-oil-added cheese sauce, then I have another option for you!
-Admittedly, the other two cheese sauces listed above taste a bit cheesier and more indulgent, but if you’re intolerant to nuts or looking for a low-calorie option, then this is the cheese sauce for you!
+In addition to being nut-free, it’s really healthy thanks to some added veggies, and is soy-free and oil-free, too.
+Admittedly, the some of my other recipes taste a bit cheesier and more indulgent, but if you’re intolerant to nuts or looking for a low-calorie option, then this is the cheese sauce for you!

 One of my favorite and easy cheese substitutes to make is a tofu-based ricotta.
 It’s incredibly creamy and almost fluffy, like traditional ricotta.
 It takes about 5 minutes to make and couldn’t be simpler!

 I have a few variations of this ricotta on the blog as well as in my cookbook!
-My favorite version is in the Vegetable Lasagna from my cookbook, which I shared on the blog for free, but most of these recipes are fairly similar and all are delicious.
+My favorite version is in the Vegetable Lasagna, but most of these recipes are fairly similar and all are delicious.

 Feta used to be one of my favorite cheeses, but once I went vegan, I assumed I’d never taste it again.
 WRONG!
 Though feta is very distinctive in taste and therefore harder to replicate than say, cheddar cheese, it is not impossible!

 This vegan feta is great in salads (especially a watermelon or cucumber salad), grain bowls, and couscous dishes.
 It’s also delightful on top of flatbreads or pizzas.
 Or you could stuff it into pasta, eggplant, zucchini, or tomatoes, or even add it to a side of roasted or grilled vegetables.

 If you’re looking for something spreadable…